Arab–Israeli conflict: Egypt

-Following the Camp David Accords of the late 1970s, Israel and Egypt signed a peace treaty in March 1979.
+Following Camp David Accords in September 1978, Israel and Egypt signed a peace treaty on 26 March 1979.
 Under its terms, the Sinai Peninsula was returned to Egyptian hands, and the Gaza Strip remained under Israeli control.
 The agreement also provided for the free passage of Israeli ships through the Suez Canal and recognition of the Straits of Tiran and the Gulf of Aqaba as international waterways.
+Further terms required Egypt to severely limit the amount of troops and equipment it could deploy in the Sinai.

 Jordan

 In October 1994, Israel and Jordan signed a peace agreement, which stipulated mutual cooperation, an end of hostilities, formalizing the Israel-Jordan border, and resolved other issues.
 Their conflict had cost roughly 18.3 billion dollars.
 Its signing was closely linked with the efforts to create peace between Israel and the Palestine Liberation Organization (PLO).
 It was signed at the southern border crossing of Arabah on 26 October 1994.

 Iraq

 Israel and Iraq had been foes since 1948.
 Iraq participated in the 1948 Arab–Israeli War, and later backed Egypt and Syria in the 1967 and 1973 wars.

 In June 1981, Israel attacked and destroyed newly built Iraqi nuclear facilities in Operation Opera.

 During the 1991 Gulf War, Iraq fired 39 Scud missiles into Israel, in the hopes of uniting the Arab world against the coalition seeking to liberate Kuwait.
 The United States prevailed upon, Israel to not respond to this attack in order to prevent a wider war.